MaxwellGBrown/notebook/docs/source/python_libraries/unittest.rst

 test fixtures and scopes
 ++++++++++++++++++++++++

-``nose`` begins by importing a file that contains tests.
+Modern test frameworks begin by importing a file that contains tests.
 To set up the scope for that module, it calls any available ``setUpModule()`` functions defined in the file/module.
 This scope should handle any configurations that are shared by test fixures in the same module.

 ``nose`` then obstantiates any test fixtures by calling the **classmethod** ``setUpClass``.
 This scope should handle any taxing settings that are shared within the class (e.g. database constructions, server connections)

 After setting up the class, each test that is a part of the obstantiated class is prepped for by calling ``setUp``.
 This scope is reserved for resetting the status of the test fixture so that all tests have equal testing grounds (e.g. resetting the database cursor, changing back to a root directory).

-After the test has concluded, ``nose`` closes the test scope with ``tearDown``.
+After the test has concluded, the framework closes the test scope with ``tearDown``.
 After all the tests in the fixture have been run, ``tearDownClass`` is called.
 After all the fixtures in a module have been run, ``tearDownModule`` is called.

+Below is an example of this scope using ``nose``.

 ::